Keibert Ruiz: Washington Nationals

 On July 30, 2021, the Dodgers traded Ruiz, Josiah Gray, Donovan Casey, and Gerardo Carrillo to the Washington Nationals in exchange for Trea Turner and Max Scherzer.
-Ruiz homered in his debut as a member of the Nationals organization on August 3, 2021 for the Triple-A Rochester Red Wings.
+Ruiz homered in his debut as a member of the Nationals organization on August 3, 2021, for the Triple-A Rochester Red Wings.
 Ruiz was called back up to the Majors on August 30 and made his Nationals debut the same day, going 1-4 against the Philadelphia Phillies.
 He would finish the season with a .272/.333/.409 slash line with 3 home runs in 96 plate appearances at the MLB level with the Dodgers and the Nationals.

 On March 11, 2023, the Nationals announced that Ruiz had signed an eight-year contract extension.
 The contract, reportedly worth $50 million, ran through 2030, covering his last five seasons of club control and first three years of free agency, and included one-year club options for 2031 and 2032.

+Personal life

+Ruiz is married to Ryena.
+The couple has one son named Keibert Jr., and as of May 2025 a baby girl.

+Until 2025, Ruiz's Venezuelan parents, Leidys and Jose, had not seen him play in a game since he was a teenager in the Dominican Summer League in 2015, and had never seen him play in a major league game.
+After four visa denials they were finally approved in 2025, and attended a Nationals game on May 22, 2025 in Washington, D.C..
+Keibert went 2 for 5 in the game, including a double and two RBIs, and applied the game-saving tag at home plate in the top of the ninth inning as the Nationals walked off the Atlanta Braves to win their fifth straight.
+The game was doubly emotional because Jose Ruiz's sister had died in Venezuela on that same day.